 As TCD is the host institution for this award, it has ultimate responsibility to the Wellcome Trust and Health Research Board.
 TCD is supported in this role by the DCCR Consortium Board, which is comprised of representatives from the DCCR partner organisations (TCD, RCSI, UCD, MMI and St. James’s Hospital).

 In addition, the HRB, Wellcome Trust and TCD have agreed to establish a DCCR Oversight Board to independently report on the progress of the DCCR Programme.
 The Oversight Board is comprised of an internationally recognised panel with expertise in the area of clinical research facilities, networks and programmes.

-Secondly a DCCR Network Management Team is managing the development of city-wide infrastructure for clinical research and the implementation of city-wide multisite clinical research activities.
+Secondly the DCCR Network Management Team manages the development of city-wide infrastructure for clinical research and the implementation of city-wide multisite clinical research activities.
 The research programmes supported by the network are driven by DCCR Clinical Interest Groups, where clinicians and scientists from across the city have come together around particular clinical research themes.
 The Network Management Team is supported by the DCCR Network Operations Team, which is responsible for establishing standard network operating procedures for multi-site clinical research (DCCR Clinical Research Portfolio), network training and education (e.g. Certificate Course in Research Nursing and ICRIN GCP) initiatives as well as the development of clinical research IT infrastructure.